ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-5-2.md

-Chapter 4: Applying Mindful Sleep in Daily Life: Benefits of Mindful Sleep for Mental and Physical Health
+Benefits of Mindful Sleep for Mental and Physical Health
 =========================================================================================================

 In this chapter, we will explore the many benefits of mindful sleep for both mental and physical health.